richardndah7/Austin_crime/README.md

-# Austin_crime
+# The Austin Crime Report
 Analyzing the austin crime dataset by Richard Ndah

-# This dataset was sourced from big query public data on google cloud
+#### This dataset was sourced from big query public data on google cloud
-# Below are results from analysis done on the crime dataset of the city of Austin
+##### Below are results from analysis done on the crime dataset of the city of Austin

 ### The questions I wanted to answer through my SQL queries were:
     1. What are the top five crimes recorded in the city of Austin.